The following methods may assist you to find your missing pet:

 - Spray one squirt of the mixture approximately every 25 - 30 feet about the size of a loonie onto the ground.
 Spray it from the area where the pet was last sighted going directly back to your residence, or to a nearby residence or business of someone who is willing to assist you capture and secure your missing pet.
 If it is your pet, he/she will smell your scent trail and possibly follow it back to the residence or other location.
 If possible, keep the scent trail away from busy roads.

 Bylaw regulations require all dogs to be licensed and to wear a licence tag on their collar.
 Cats are not required to be licensed, however, they too should wear some type of identification.
-A phone number written onto a collar is really all it takes.
+A phone number written on a collar is really all it takes.

 Dozens and dozens of pet owners phone the pound every week looking for their missing pet.
 Too frequently it is not there.
 Most owners advise us that their pet wasn't wearing identification.